EmaSuriano/gatsby-starter-mate/README.md

 ![Contentful About change](./media/contentful-about-change.png)

 Regarding the projects and social links the process is the same!
-Contentful is really easy to learn so don't be afraid of breaking everything, remember that you can restore to the start point by running `yarn setup` 😄
+Contentful is really easy to learn so don't be afraid of breaking everything, remember that you can restore to the start point by running `npm run setup` 😄

+## End to End Testing with Cypress 🧪

+The starter comes with a built in End to End Setup using Cypress.
+As there are no complex logic flow, there are only two tests in place:

+1. Accessibility check: using the [cypress-axe](https://www.npmjs.com/package/cypress-axe) plugin you can easily check a lot of a11y rules at once powered by [Axe](https://www.deque.com/axe/)!
+2. Visual testing: using [percy-cypress](https://github.com/percy/percy-cypress) plugin you can take screenshot with different resolutions and easily the difference inside their platform.
+[Here](https://percy.io/Ema-suriano/gatsby-starter-mate) you can check the Percy dashboard for this project.

+### Setting Visual Testing for your project (Optional) 📸

+By default, the visual testing will fail due to Percy needs a Token in order to know with which project of your account is related.
+The steps to set up your own visual testing workflow is:

+- Create a project in [Percy](https://percy.io/).
+- Go to "Project settings" -> "Project token" and copy the whole line saying "PERCY_TOKEN=<YOUR_TOKEN>".
+- Open the `.env` file located in the root of the project and add the token to your credentials.
+- Try running `npm run e2e:ci` and you should be able to see a new build inside your Project Dashboard in Percy.

 ## Configuration (Optional) 👷‍♂️